boblef/twitter_sentiment/README.md

    ![Twitter_config](/images/twitter_config.png)
    <br>

-4. Set up the environment, and run the application
+4. Set up the environment, and run the application<br>
    You can set up the environment in which we run the Flask application either by using Docker or by creating a conda or pip env by yourself.

 - Docker